Rosemary Lavender Deep Hair Conditioner

 Having healthy, shiny hair is possible without having to spend a fortune.
 A woman’s hair is considered her crown and she should wear it with dignity and delight.

 I’ve put together an easy DIY formula that gives shine and softness to the hair and is completely all-natural.

-Disclaimer: I am not a doctor nor certified aromatherapist.
+Disclaimer: I am not a doctor nor a certified aromatherapist.
 Please use your essential oils with caution.
-Read full disclaimer here.
+Read the full disclaimer here.

 Our hair is actually made up of dead protein and contrary to popular belief, we cannot add particular proteins to it.
 What we can do is try to nourish and soften the hair shaft.

 In addition, moisturizing the scalp is equally important in having healthy beautiful hair and every oil and essential oil in this recipe does just that.

 Did you know that you can actually wash your hair too roughly?
 John Masters, a professional hair product developer said, “Women use way too much shampoo” as well as “they use too much pressure when they wash their hair.”

 This post contains affiliate links.
 At no extra cost to you, I may receive a commission from your purchase.
 Thank you.
 Have a wonderful day!

 Also, contrary to popular belief, daily shampooing is not essential.
 In fact, I usually wash my hair every other day.
 If absolutely necessary, I only use a conditioner rather than just shampoo and conditioner.